jose-salcedo-sp/final-server/logic_server/README.md

-# Avance Proyecto Final - Servidor Lógico
+# Final Project - Logical Server

-**Materia:** Cómputo Distribuido
+**Course::** Cómputo Distribuido
-**Profesor:** Juan Carlos Pimentel
+**Professor:** Juan Carlos Pimentel
-**Fecha de entrega:** 05 de Junio de 2025
+**Submission Date:** 05 de Junio de 2025

-## Integrantes del equipo
+## Team Members

 -   Demian Velasco Gómez Llanos (0253139@up.edu.mx)
 -   Hector Emiliano Flores Castellano (0254398@up.edu.mx)
 -   Diego Amin Hernandez Pallares (0250146@up.edu.mx)

-## Hitos implementados

-### 1. Arquitectura TCP concurrente

--   Implementación de socket maestro en puerto TCP (`TCP_PORT`).
--   Por cada conexión entrante, se ejecuta un `fork()` que crea un proceso hijo exclusivo para ese cliente.
--   Esto permite manejo concurrente de múltiples sesiones sin bloqueo entre ellas.
--   Aislamiento total: si un cliente falla o termina, no afecta a los demás.
--   Se utiliza `poll()` para multiplexar eventos entre el cliente y el backend TCP desde el mismo proceso.

-### 2. Protocolo de comunicación (JSON)

--   Toda la comunicación entre cliente y servidor está basada en el formato JSON.
--   Se exige el campo `"action"` como entero, que representa el tipo de operación solicitada (ej. `PING`, `CREATE_USER`, `SEND_MESSAGE`).
--   Acciones básicas como `PING` se responden localmente en el servidor lógico.
--   Acciones más complejas (mensajes, validación de usuario, creación de chats, etc.) se reenvían al backend de base de datos.
--   Si el JSON está mal formado o falta un campo esencial, se responde con un mensaje de error también en formato JSON.

-### 3. Comunicación con Backend

--   Se establece un socket TCP adicional hacia el backend en `127.0.0.1:6060` desde cada proceso hijo.
--   El servidor lógico actúa como intermediario entre cliente y backend:
-    -   Valida y preprocesa el JSON.
-    -   Reenvía solicitudes directamente.
-    -   Escucha respuestas del backend y las entrega al cliente.
--   Se modifica la respuesta del backend solo en casos particulares, como al generar tokens JWT tras un `CREATE_USER` exitoso.

-### 4. Daemon UDP (Load Balancing)

--   Se lanza un proceso hijo con `fork()` exclusivo para el demonio UDP.
--   Este proceso ejecuta `udp_lb_daemon()` que emite "heartbeats" periódicos vía UDP.
--   Los heartbeats contienen información del servicio disponible: IP y puertos del servidor lógico.
--   Permite que otros servicios descubran servidores activos y se implemente balanceo de carga en futuras etapas.

-### 5. Manejo de señales

--   `SIGINT` permite un cierre ordenado del servidor: cierra los sockets TCP (`sd`) y UDP (`udp_sd`) y termina el programa limpiamente.
--   `SIGCHLD` evita procesos zombi tras el `fork()` al recolectar procesos hijos muertos usando `waitpid(-1, ..., WNOHANG)`.
--   Se manejan ambas señales usando `signal()` en `main()` para garantizar estabilidad del proceso padre.

-### 6. Autenticación con Tokens (JWT)

--   Acciones sensibles como `SEND_MESSAGE`, `GET_USER_INFO` o `CREATE_CHAT` requieren autenticación con JWT.
--   El servidor lógico valida localmente los tokens antes de reenviar cualquier solicitud al backend.
--   Si el token es inválido o está ausente, se responde directamente con un error (`unauthorized`).
--   Al crear un nuevo usuario, el servidor genera un token simulado (`create_token`) y lo añade automáticamente a la respuesta.
--   Este esquema simula un flujo de autenticación real y puede integrarse fácilmente con JWT reales a futuro.

-### 7. Manejo de errores robusto

--   Se verifican todos los pasos críticos: apertura de sockets, conexión al backend, formato JSON, existencia de campos obligatorios.
--   Los errores se reportan con logs (`log_err`, `log_warn`, `log_info`) y se responden con mensajes JSON adecuados al cliente.
--   El servidor evita caídas inesperadas cerrando recursos correctamente y aislando errores por proceso.

-### 8. Pruebas de integración de red

--   Se probó satisfactoriamente la conexión entre el cliente y el servidor de datos de forma directa.
--   Se probó satisfactoriamente la conexión entre el cliente y el servidor de datos a través del Load Balancer
--   El servidor lógico pudo conectarse con el servidor de base de datos y retornar resultados al cliente
--   También se probó la conexión desde el cliente al servidor lógico **a través del balanceador UDP**
--   Se confirmaron respuestas correctas para `PING`, `CREATE_USER`, y `LOGIN`
--   Hubo algunas complicaciones al configurar IP's entre servidores y el load balancer pero al final se solucionó
+## Implemented Milestones

+### 1. Concurrent TCP Architecture

+-   Master socket implementation on TCP port  (`TCP_PORT`).
+-   ach incoming connection triggers a `fork()` creating a dedicated child process for that client.
+-   Enables concurrent handling of multiple sessions without blocking between them.
+-   Complete isolation: if one client fails or terminates, others remain unaffected.
+-   Uses `poll()` to multiplex events between client and backend TCP within the same process.

+### 2. Communication Protocol (JSON)

+-   All client-server communication is JSON-based.
+-   Requires an integer `"action"` field specifying the operation type (e.g., `PING`, `CREATE_USER`, `SEND_MESSAGE`).
+-   Basic actions like `PING` are handled locally by the logical server.
+-   Complex actions (messaging, user validation, chat creation) are forwarded to the database backend.
+-   Malformed JSON or missing required fields triggers a JSON error response.

+### 3. Backend Communication

+-   Each child process establishes an additional TCP socket to the backend at `127.0.0.1:6060`
+-   The logical server acts as middleware between client and backend:
+    -   Validates and preprocesses JSON.
+    -   Forwards requests directly.
+    -   Listens for backend responses and relays them to clients.
+-   Modifies backend responses only in specific cases (e.g., injecting JWT tokens after successful`CREATE_USER` ).

+### 4. UDP Daemon (Load Balancing)

+-   A dedicated child process runs `fork()` for UDP heartbeats.
+-   Periodic heartbeats broadcast service availability (IP and ports of the logical server).
+-   Enables service discovery and future load balancing.

+### 5. Signal Handling

+-   `SIGINT`  enables graceful shutdown: closes TCP (`sd`) and UDP (`udp_sd`) sockets before termination.
+-   `SIGCHLD` prevents zombie processes of  `fork()` via `waitpid(-1, ..., WNOHANG)`.
+-   Both signals are managed using `signal()` in `main()` to ensure parent process stability.

+### 6. JWT Token Authentication

+-   Sensitive actions like `SEND_MESSAGE`, `GET_USER_INFO` or `CREATE_CHAT` require JWT authentication.
+-   The logical server validates tokens locally before forwarding requests.
+-   Invalid/missing tokens trigger direct (`unauthorized`) errors..
+-   User creation generates a simulated token (`create_token`) injected into the response.
+-   Designed for easy integration with real JWT in future iterations.

+### 7. Robust Error Handling

+-   Verifies critical steps: socket creation, backend connections, JSON formatting, required fields.
+-   Errors are logged (`log_err`, `log_warn`, `log_info`) and returned as JSON responses.
+-   Prevents crashes through proper resource cleanup and process isolation.

+### 8. Network Integration Testing

+-   Successfully tested direct client-to-data-server connections.
+-   Verified client-to-data-server routing through the Load Balancer.
+-   Confirmed logical server can query database backend and return results to clients.
+-   Tested client-to-logical-server communication via UDP load balancer. **via UDP balancer**
+-   Validated correct responses for `PING`, `CREATE_USER`, and `LOGIN`
+-   Resolved initial IP configuration challenges between servers and load balancer.

 ## 📡 API Reference

-Todas las peticiones son objetos JSON que deben incluir un campo `"action"` con un valor numérico correspondiente a la operación deseada.
-Dependiendo del tipo de acción, puede requerirse también el campo `"token"` para autenticación.
+All requests must be JSON objects containing an `"action"` field with a numeric value corresponding to the desired operation.
+Certain actions may require an additional `"token"` field for authentication.

+During user authentication (VALIDATE_USER), after successful validation, we perform a GET_USER_INFO query to retrieve the user's ID, then generate and return both the token and ID to the client.
+For subsequent requests, the client only needs to provide the token—the server automatically injects the user ID (extracted from the token) into the request to the database.
+Note that the ID may be mapped to different fields depending on the context (e.g., created_by, sender_id, etc.), so ensure consistent key naming across endpoints to avoid mismatches.

 ### Action `0` – Validate User

 **Request:**